AterDev/Perigon.docs/Content/docs/Perigon/en-US/10.0/Project-Templates/Data-Access.md

 ## Tenant Mode

-The template uses `TenantDbFactory` by default to create database context instances for multi-tenant scenarios.
-The current tenant id comes from `IUserContext.TenantId`; the Manager base class passes it to `TenantDbFactory`, and the factory selects the default connection string or the tenant-specific connection string.
+The template uses `AppDbFactory` by default to create database context instances for multi-tenant scenarios.
+The current tenant id comes from `IUserContext.TenantId`; the Manager base class passes it to `AppDbFactory`, and the factory selects the default connection string or the tenant-specific connection string.

 > [!TIP]
-> You can modify the logic of creating database context in `TenantDbFactory` according to actual needs.
+> You can modify the database-context creation logic in `AppDbFactory` according to actual needs.
+In older templates, the equivalent factory may be named `TenantDbFactory`.

 ## Multi-Database Operations (Preview)